BritishGeologicalSurvey/etlhelper/docs/index.rst

 ``execute`` can be used to insert a single row or to execute other single statements e.g. “CREATE TABLE …”.
 The ``executemany`` function is used to insert multiple rows of data.
 Large datasets are broken into chunks and inserted in batches to reduce the number of queries.
-A tuple with counts of rows processed and failed is returned.
+The INSERT query must container placeholders with an appropriate format for the input data e.g. positional for tuples, named for dictionaries.
+The number of rows that were processed and the number that failed is returned.

 .. code:: python